ibm-cloud-architecture/refarch-integration/docs/icp/README.md

 ![](helm-in-app-center.png)

 ## Troubleshooting
-See the centralized note on IPC and k8s [Troubleshooting](Troubleshooting.md)
+See the centralized note on ICP and k8s [Troubleshooting](Troubleshooting.md)

 ## Build server
 The build server will also stay on-premise as it is used by "multiple teams".
 This approach is to illustrate a real hybrid IT environment (We do not need to proof that all the pieces can run on cloud based solutions).